In putting together this list of the best sustainable clothing brands we tried to be inclusive as possible but we had to make some hard decisions.

 This is their classic Hightop Tilde and features a mid blue wash with the subtle abrasions and indigo tones giving it character.

-Patagonia is another company that you have probably heard of, they aswell follow a hard sustainbility mission and make great clothing while doing it.
+Patagonia is another company that you have probably heard of, they aswell follow a hard sustainability mission and make great clothing while doing it.

-Some of the things that make them sustainble are, 72% of their line uses recylced materials, 100% of their electric needs were met with renewable electricity, and they a goal to become carbon neutral by 2025.
+Some of the things that make them sustainble are, 72% of their line uses recycled materials, 100% of their electric needs were met with renewable electricity, and they a goal to reduce their carbon footprint and become carbon neutral by 2025.
+They’re one of the best sustainable fashion brands out there.

 This is their women’s Mountain View Windbreaker Jacket, and is just one example out of countless other pieces Patagonia offers.